Participants

 Particpants are always needed!

-Recruitment at the Brain and Mind involves attracting and selecting participants for various research studies in cognitive neuroscience.
 To ensure community engagement, participants may be solicited in a variety ways, including newspapers, email, posters, brochures, internet, radio/television announcements.
-In the Western Interdisciplinary Research Building (WIRB) on campus, recruitment posters can be found on bulletin boards located near the elevators.
+On campus, you can find recuitment posters in the Western Interdisciplinary Research Building (WIRB) on the main and third floors.

 OurBrainsCAN: Western University's Cognitive Neuroscience Research Registry